 Cons

 The SlimBlade Pro’s party trick is ball-twist scrolling.
 Instead of a scroll wheel, you twist the large 55mm ball left and right to scroll up and down.
 It takes about a week to feel natural.
-After that, it’s better — more precise, less fatigue, no small scroll wheel to wear out.
+After that, it’s better — more precise, less fatigue, no small scroll wheel to wear out or clean lint out of.

-The ambidextrous flat design works equally well for left- and right-handed users, which makes it the only serious option if you mouse with your left hand.
+The ambidextrous flat design works equally well for left- and right-handed users, which makes it the only serious option if you mouse with your left hand and want modern features.
 Build quality is excellent — Kensington uses premium materials and the ball feels silky-smooth.

 Connectivity is triple: Bluetooth, 2.4GHz wireless, and wired USB-C. Battery lasts four months on a charge.
 Eight programmable buttons are configured through KensingtonWorks software, which is functional if not beautiful.

-At $120 it’s priced similarly to the MX ERGO S, and for right-handed users I’d lean toward Logitech.
-But if you’re left-handed or love the ball-twist scroll concept, the SlimBlade Pro stands alone.
+At $70, it’s priced $30 less than the MX ERGO S — a significant value shift.
+For right-handed users I’d still lean toward the MX ERGO S for its tilt hinge and quieter clicks.
+But if you’re left-handed or sold on the ball-twist scroll concept, the SlimBlade Pro stands alone and now at a hard-to-argue price.

 Best for: Left-handed users, people who want an alternative to scroll wheels, multi-device setups.

-4. Kensington Expert Wireless Trackball — The Reliable Classic
+4. Kensington Expert Wireless Trackball — Best for Power Users

 Kensington Expert Wireless Trackball